matheuscristian/DP-Tools/README.md

 ## Dependencies
 - You need python 3.8 or greater installed on your computer
+- You need requests lib installed by pip

 ## Run
 To run the program, just open the file: `DP-Tools.sh`, and the program will start.